pacifics/PassDao/README.md

 Main external functions are :

-- Fallback function to receive Eth.
+- Fallback payable function: allows to send Eth to the manager smart contract.

 - Update recipient: allows the contractor to update the address for the withdrawal of ethers fom the manager contract.